 RADON: Radon is a radioactive gas that you can't see, taste, or smell.
 It is found naturally occurring throughout the U.S. EPA expects to issue a Radon Rule, which will set a standard for Radon in drinking water.
-The City of Raleigh tested for Radon in its finished water and found it to be <100 pCi/L. There is no current MCL for Radon.
+Raleigh Water tested for Radon in its finished water and found it to be <100 pCi/L. There is no current MCL for Radon.
 However, the EPA is considering a MCL of 300 pCi/L.